Venice, a city like no other, is a labyrinth of canals, bridges, and architectural wonders where for many it’s an actual pleasure to get lost.

 The palace is divided into three main sections and on different floors.
 During your visit, you’ll see the Doge’s Apartments and Institutional Chambers and finish with the Armoury and Prisons tour.

 When moving towards the Prisons, you’ll have the chance to cross the famous Bridge of Sighs.
-Take a look at this Doge’s Palace skip-the-line entry ticket (with guide Book) to avoid long queues at the entrance!
+I suggest you take a look at the Doge’s Palace skip the line ticket (with guide Book) below to avoid the ridiculously long queues at the entrance here!

 The St. Mark’s Campanile (Campanile of San Marco) is one of the symbols of Venice and called by Venetians ‘el paron de casa’ which means the Venetian’s housekeeper.
 From its 98.6 metres height, the famous bell tower is without any doubt the best place to enjoy 360° views of the city and the Venetian lagoon.